 If you run out of gas, you’ll need this so you can get some more to get you going.

-If you are going attempting some mechanical work or something else that will muck up your hands, a pair of gloves will protect those hands.
+If you are going to attempt some mechanical work or something else that will muck up your hands, a pair of gloves will protect those hands.

 This can be handy if the tire inflator doesn’t offer a viable solution or you just have slightly low tires.